sugarbushjs/sugarbush/README.md

 ### adaptiveDispatch
 The `adaptiveDispatch` can be used instead of creating a `configureAdaptiveStore`.
 The syntax is more verbose and takes three parameters.
-The first parameter, dispatch, is of type Redux dispatch, the second, key, is of type string, and the third, verbose (which is optional), of type Boolean.
-With the verbose parameter set to true, information will be written out to the console window.
-This is true by default and will be set to false in a production environment.
+The first parameter, dispatch, is of type Redux dispatch, the second key, is of type string, and the third, verbose (which is optional), of type Boolean.
+Information will be written out to the console window with the verbose parameter set to true.
+Verbose is true by default and will be set to false in a production environment.
 ```js

 import { store } from '../components/App/store'